Scroll to continue

 A Great Breach in Nature: Aerial Photography by J Henry Fair

-In his own words, the American photographer and environmental activist J Henry Fair uses pictures to tell stories about people and things that affect people.
-Fair is best known for his large-scale aerial photographs.
-Captured via flights in small aircraft, these photographs offer a compelling glimpse into the often-hidden aftermath of anthropogenic activities on our hilltops, rivers, forests, and coastlines.
+American photographer and environmental activist J Henry Fair is best known for his large-scale aerial photographs.
+Shot from small aircraft, they reveal the often-hidden impact of human activity on mountaintops, rivers, forests, and coastlines.

 A Great Breach in Nature showcases 20 of Fair’s most compelling photographs, focusing on the sheer scale of industrial impacts on the landscape.
 These works are grouped according to their underlying source–our need for resources such as energy, food, metal, paper, and plastic.
 Accompanying documentary research will be presented, revealing the environmental costs of our everyday consumption habits and catalyzing discussions of how these costs can be reduced.